2 Unusual villages, Zahara de la Sierra and Setenil de las Bodegas in the south of Spain

 After walking around some more and enjoying the spectacular view we started on our way to Setenil de las Bodegas, a very unusual village about 45 minutes away from Zahara.

 This lovely video is less than 3 minutes long.
 It will show you Setenil de las Bodegas in some breathtaking aerial views.

 Arriving at Setenil de las Bodegas

-In 1484, Setenil finally fell after being besieged for 15 days and the Moorish occupants were expelled.
+In 1484, Setenil finally fell after being besieged for 15 days and they expelled the Moorish occupants.
 The Christian forces used gunpowder artillery.
 The ruins of the castle overlook the village.

 The Bodegas of Setenil

-They did keep the Arab almond and olive groves, which to this day are 2 famous products in Andalucia.
+They kept the Arab almond and olive groves, which to this day are 2 famous products in Andalucia.
 The almond is, besides other traditional sweets, used for the turones, the renowned Christmas sweets made in Estepa.

 Olive Oil has been used in daily life for thousands of years.
 Nowadays one knows it is very healthy and keeps your arteries clean.